 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 7.2% of residents in the Dvorak Park neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 99.2% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Dvorak Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Dvorak Park neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 14.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 98.4% of all neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Dvorak Park neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Dvorak Park neighborhood buck this trend.
 21.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.6% of U.S. neighborhoods.

 In addition, the Dvorak Park neighborhood stands out within Illinois for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 7.9% of college-friendly places to live in IL.